WilliamUW/HackTheValley/README.md

 ## Inspiration

-Have you ever met someone and felt an instant connection, only to realize you never exchanged contact information?
-Or perhaps you've faced the frustration of having someone's contact but struggling to remember who they are later on.
-Now, imagine a solution that helps you bridge these gaps using the power of facial recognition.
-FaceConnect was inspired by the question: "What if you could reconnect with those you've met simply by sharing a photo?"
+Have you ever met someone and instantly connected with them, only to realize you forgot to exchange contact information?
+Or, even worse, you have someone's contact but can't remember who they are later on?
+I certainly have.

-This common scenario, whether at a hackathon, a social event, or even a casual get-together, often leaves us longing to stay in touch with the amazing people we've crossed paths with.
-The inspiration for FaceConnect also came from a personal experience when I attended a summer camp and forged a remarkable bond with a friend.
-However, I never got their contact information and only have a photo as a memory.
-The desire to reconnect with that friend was a driving force behind the creation of FaceConnect.

-FaceConnect seeks to answer the question by enabling connections through the simplicity of a photograph, ensuring that you never lose contact with those you've shared incredible moments with.
+Last past week, I was scrolling through old photos and stumbled upon one from a Grade 5 Summer Camp.
+It was my first camp experience, and I had an incredible time with a friend.
+But there was a catch – I never got their contact, and I'd completely forgotten their name.
+All I had was a photo, and it felt like I'd lost a precious connection forever.

+This dilemma got me thinking.
+The problem of losing touch with people we've shared fantastic moments with is all too common, whether it's at a hackathon, a party, a networking event, or a summer camp.
+So, I set out to tackle this issue at Hack The Valley.

 ## What it does

-FaceConnect is a Discord bot designed to help you reconnect with people using facial recognition.
-It allows users to upload a selfie, and the bot generates a unique facial encoding.
-Users can then upload a photo of someone they want to connect with, and the bot matches it to the encoding.
-Once a match is found, users can send a message to initiate contact.

-Additionally, FaceConnect also includes a transaction feature that allows users to send transactions based on facial recognition.
+That's why I created FaceConnect, a Discord bot that rekindles these connections using facial recognition.
+With FaceConnect, you can stay in touch with people as long as you have a picture of their face.
+But that's not all.
+FaceConnect also allows you to view account information and send transactions if you have a friend's face in your database.

 If you owe your friend money and have their face in your database, you can simply use the "transaction" command to complete the payment.

+Imagine a world where you never lose contact with your favorite people again.

+Join me in a future where no connections are lost.
+Welcome to FaceConnect!

 ## Demos